jorgeestebanm/lookml-linter/README.md

   - This rule checks that a relationship parameter is explicitly used on joins in explore objects.
 - ExploreRequiresDescription
   - This rule checks if all explore objects have a description parameter defined.
+- ExploreDescriptionRequiresMinimumLength
+  - This rule checks that all explore descriptions are at least 20 characters long if they are defined.
+This rule is ignored if the description is not defined, to avoid redundancy with the `ExploreRequiresDescription` rule.
 - ExploreTagRequiresOwner
   - This rule checks that each explore has an owner defined in its [tag parameter](https://cloud.google.com/looker/docs/reference/param-explore-tags)
     - `tags: ['owner:your_name'] `